Shoal: Sandbars and longshore bars

 Sandbars, also known as a trough bars, form where the waves are breaking, because the breaking waves set up a shoreward current with a compensating counter-current along the bottom.
 Sometimes this occurs seaward of a trough (marine landform).

 Sand carried by the offshore moving bottom current is deposited where the current reaches the wave break.
 Other longshore bars may lie further offshore, representing the break point of even larger waves, or the break point at low tide.

+A bay-mouth bar forms across the mouth of a bay, while a bay-head bar forms across the head of a bay, near the shore.

+a barrier bar runs parallel to a beach, typically along a low sandy coast and is separated from the beach by a shallow lagoon.
+It forms during high water levels (storm, high tide) and becomes exposed at lower water levels.

 Peresyp

 In Russian tradition of geomorphology, a peresyp is a sandbar that rises above the water level (like a spit) and separates a liman or a lagoon from the sea.
 Unlike tombolo bars, a peresyp seldom forms a contiguous strip and usually has one or several channels that connect the liman and the sea.